 Film sound design encompasses several key components:

-- Sound Effects (SFX): Both realistic and stylized sounds that enhance on-screen action
+- Sound Effects (SFX): Sound effects, or SFX, are realistic or stylized sounds that make on-screen action more vivid and believable.

 Pioneering Techniques in Modern Sound Design